Draft – Review – Revise – Customize – Litigate

 - whether the client requires only the review of an existing contract, a review and revision, or a contract drafted and customized from scratch.

 Depending on these factors, the Jacobs Law offers flat rates or hourly rates as well as flexible installment payment plans.
-Don’t be ‘penny wise and and pound foolish’ when it comes to business contracts that involve large sums of money, valuable assets, affect your livelihood or that your business will use for its customers or for business-to-business transactions on a regular basis – retain a Business Contracts Lawyer at The Jacobs Law today.
+Don’t be ‘penny wise and and pound foolish’ when it comes to business contracts that involve large sums of money, valuable assets, affect your livelihood or that your business will use for its customers or for business-to-business transactions on a regular basis – retain a Business Contracts Attorney at The Jacobs Law today.